reisir/mondtholomew/README.md

 - Weather that actually works
 - Seamless resizing with mousewheel
 - Easy centering through the right click menu options
+- Uses the local language format for dates
 - Uses WebNowPlaying for browser and Spotify media info
   - Can be switched back to normal NowPlaying for local music players